oneapi-src/oneDAL/docs/source/onedal/algorithms/decomposition/pca.rst

 The singular value decomposition (SVD) is a matrix factorization technique that decomposes an observation matrix :math:`X = \{ x_1, \ldots, x_n \}` of :math:`p`-dimensional observations into three matrices as :math:`X = U \Sigma V^*`.
-Here,
+Here:

 #.
 The columns of :math:`U` are the left-singular vectors.
 #.
 The columns of  :math:`V` are the right-singular vectors.
 #. :math:`V^*` is the conjugate transpose of the matrix :math:`V`.
 #.
 The diagonal entries of :math:`\Sigma` are the singular values (:math:`\sigma`) of :math:`X`.

 The right-singular vectors are the principal components of :math:`X`.
-The steps of computing principal components using SVD technique are as follows:
+The steps of computing principal components using the SVD technique
+are:

 #.
-Mean centering the input data
+Mean centering the input data.
 #.
-Decomposing the mean-centered input data to compute the singular values and the singular vectors
+Decomposing the mean-centered input data to compute the singular values and the singular vectors.
 #.
-Processing (sorting and storing) the results
+Processing (sorting and storing) the results.

 First step is to mean center the input data :math:`X^{c} = \{ x^{c}_{ij} \}`, where :math:`x^{c}_{ij} = x_{ij} - m(j)`, :math:`i=\overline{1,n}`, :math:`j=\overline{1,p}`, :math:`m(j) = \frac{1}{n}\sum _{i}{x}_{ij}`.

 Singular values :math:`\sigma_k`, left-singular vectors :math:`U_k`, and right-singular vectors :math:`V_k` of matrix :math:`X^{c}` can be computed with an arbitrary method as described in [Demmel90]_.

-The final step is to find a permutation matrix :math:`Q_{p \times p}` such that the diagonal entries of :math:`\Sigma Q` are sorted in a descending order i.e. :math:`\sigma_{k} \geq \sigma_{k+1}`, for all :math:`k < p` assuming :math:`n > p`.
+The final step is to find a permutation matrix :math:`Q_{p \times p}` such that the diagonal entries of :math:`\Sigma Q` are sorted in descending order, i.e. :math:`\sigma_{k} \geq \sigma_{k+1}`, for all :math:`k < p` assuming :math:`n > p`.
 The rows of the resulting matrix :math:`T = V^{*} Q` are the principal components of :math:`X`.
 The rows of :math:`T` are also the eigenvectors of the covariance matrix of :math:`X`.
 Additionally, the means and variances of the initial dataset are returned.